sericson0/TigerTango/README.md

 TigerTango uses two decks so you can prepare the next **track** while one is playing.
 Each deck has the same sections, with the following properties:

-1. **Track Info** Gives information such as track name, key, and time remaining in song.
+1. **Track Info** Gives information including:
+   * track name and artist name
+   * Beats per minute (not always accurate on tango songs)
+   * Key
+   * Time elapsed / timeremaining in song.
+   * Song waveform.

    You can skip ahead or back by moving the line on the waveform.
-2. **Effects** You can add effects such as EQing to a deck here.
+2. **Effects** You can add effects plugins such as EQing to a deck here.
+Plugin sections work as following:
-   1. The dropdown allows you to select the effect.
+   1. Click the chevron to open a dropdown which allows you to select the effect.
    2. Clicking on the plus button opens up the effect graphical interface.
-   3. Click the effect button not on the dropdown chevron to toggle the effect.
+   3. Click the effect button not on the dropdown chevron (where the effects name is located) to toggle the effect.
 The effect button will light up when active.
 3. **Dropzone** Add a track to the deck by dragging and dropping it here.
 The turntable will spin when a deck is playing.
 TangoTiger should automatically change settings to turn off scratching, but this is something you may want to test before playing to the public :-)
 4. **EQ and Pitch** You can adjust the Low, Mid, and High of a track along with adjusting the playback pitch by moving the sliders here.
+THe sliders provides a bell curve eq.
+TigerTango defaults to the following frequency bands:
+   *  Low at 150 Hz - for changing bass frequencies
+   *  Mid at 1 kHz - for changing song "presence"
+   *  High at 8.5 kHz - for reducing song hiss.

+Move the slider up to boost a frequency, and move the slider down to cut the frequency
+> [!NOTE]
+> The three band equalizers are for quick adjustments.
+Installing a parametric eq plugin will give greater control over removing hiss and adjusting sound.

+Some tango music has been transferred at an incorrect pitch.
+If you happen to notice that a track is incorrect durnig prelistening, you can adjust the pitch using the pitch slider.
+Sliding up with REDUCE the pitch and sliding down witll INCREASE the pitch.
+The pitch slider is given as a failsafe for bad transfers.
+The much better approach is to DJ using high quality transfers which have the correct pitch to start with

+5. **Volume Slider**.
+Slider can be used to adjust or balance deck volume.

+> [!NOTE]
+> TigerTango adjusts the deck volume when fading or prelistening.
+After prefading or pre-listing the deck volume is reset to 100%.
+It is recommended to primarily adjust sound volume through the master fader and only use deck faders to ocassionally balance volume between songs.

+> [!IMPORTANT]
-5. Adjust the deck volume here.
-If a deck is playing but no sound is coming out, it may be because the deck volumne is down.
+> If a deck is playing but no sound is coming out, it may be because the deck volumne is down.

-6. The prelisten button allows you to listen to a song ahead of time in headphones.
+6. **Pre-listen**.
+The pre-listen button allows you to listen to a song ahead of time in headphones.
 It implements the following logic:
-   1. when turned on it first checks to make sure the deck is not playing to the main speakers.
+   * When turned on it first checks to make sure the deck is not playing to the main speakers.
 Then it turns the volume of the deck off, sets to play through headphones, and starts the track.
-   2. When durned on it resets volume to 100% and resets track to starting.
+   * When durned on it resets volume to 100% and resets track to starting.

 > [!IMPORTANT]
-> If you want the deck volumne other than full, then remenmber to change it after toggling off prelisten.
+> If you want the deck volume other than full, or start the song at a point other than the beginning, then remenmber to change to the desired setting after toggling off pre-listen.
 7. **Controls** TigerTango has implemented four playback controls:
    1. **Play/Pause** Starts or stops the current track.
    2. **Fade** Fades out current track.
 At end of fade it resets the deck volume to 100%.